Orange Donuts

 1. Make the Orange Donuts: in a small bowl, whisk together the all-purpose flour, baking powder, baking soda and salt.
 Set aside.

 2. In a medium bowl, rub together the granulated sugar and orange zest until it looks like wet sand.
-Then whisk in the buttermilk, orange juice, melted butter, eggs and vanilla extract until smooth and well combined.
+Then whisk in the buttermilk, orange juice, melted butter, egg and vanilla extract until smooth and well combined.

 3. Fold the dry ingredients into the wet ingredients until just combined.